CaravanaCloud/gitops-blueprints/README.md

 ./main/redeploy.sh
 ```

-3. May the force be with you...
+3. May the force be with you... and join the rebelion!